ahmetb/cloud-run-faq/README.md

 Based on "time serving requests" on each instance.
-If your service handles multiple requests simultaneously, you do not pay for the CPU/memory time during the overlap separately (per-request costs still apply). separately.
+If your service handles multiple requests simultaneously, you do not pay for the CPU/memory time during the overlap separately (per-request costs still apply).
 (This is a cost saver, compared to Cloud Functions.)

 Each billable timeslice is **rounded up** to the nearest **100